Borecjeborec1/Coco/Readme.md

-# Coco: JavaScript to C++ Compiler
+# Coco: JavaScript to C++ Compiler v0.0.0

 ![Coco Logo](logo.png)

-Coco is a personal project created by a high school student that allows you to compile JavaScript code by translating it into C++.
-This innovative approach opens up exciting possibilities for integrating C++ with Node.js applications.
+Coco is a personal project created by a regular high school student that allows you to compile JavaScript code by translating it into C++.
+This approach opens up exciting possibilities for integrating C++ with Node.js applications.
 Whether you're looking to improve performance, take advantage of C++ libraries, or explore new possibilities, Coco is here to help.

 ## Table of Contents